haraldjord/Master-BV-plotTestData/README.md

 # Master-BV-plotTestData
 Script for plotting test data from BV.

-plotTestData.m plots the results from mission .txt file
+plotTestData.m plots the results from missionLog .txt file